lionelsaxer/Jobs_Data_Analysis_Project/README.md

     role
 ```

-Based on this query, I then visualized the average salaries in a bar chart.
+Based on this query, I visualize the average salaries in a bar chart using Python.

 ```py
 # Import packages